• Skip to main content

 • Cajun - gives a little kick and makes the casserole more interesting.
 Start with 1 teaspoon, taste, and decide if need to add more.
 Also, a pinch of chili flakes would be awesome.

 • Green beans - fresh is best!
-I am sad to say this, but you will not achieve a great result if using frozen ones.
+I am sad to say this, but you will not achieve a great result if you use frozen ones.

 • Heavy cream - is the best option but nondairy similar options could work here too.
 If you don’t have cream, whole milk might be an option too but the sauce will not thicken so easily and may require more flour and cheese to be added.